openedx/credentials/docs/event_bus.rst

 To publish an event to the Event Bus when a program credential is revoked from a learner, you must enable the ``SEND_PROGRAM_CERTIFICATE_REVOKED_SIGNAL`` in the Credentials IDA's configuration.

 .. image:: _static/images/program_certificate_awarded.png
     :alt: A diagram showing how a program credential is revoked from a learner and how the data moves between the monolith and the Credentials IDA.
+A textual rendition is availalable in JSON in the document program_certificate_revoked.dsl, also in this repository.

 .. _Open edX Events: https://github.com/openedx/openedx-events
 .. _How to start using the Event Bus: https://openedx.atlassian.net/wiki/spaces/AC/pages/3508699151/How+to+start+using+the+Event+Bus?focusedCommentId=3571417100